MicrosoftDocs/quantum-docs-pr/articles/tutorials/circuit-qft-tutorial.md

 # Tutorial: Write and simulate qubit-level programs in Q#
 Welcome to the Quantum Development Kit tutorial on writing and simulating a basic quantum program operating on individual qubits.

-While higher-level algorithms such as Grover's search are where the power of quantum computation (link to Eduardo's doc on impact?) is manifested, even the most complex programs are built upon operations at the qubit-level.
+Although the power of quantum computation is revealed at the higher level of "what a quantum algorithm does", we should remember that even the most complex quantum programs are built upon operations occuring at the level of individual qubits.
-The flexibility of Q# allows users to approach quantum systems from any such level of abstraction, and in this tutorial we dive down to individual qubits.
+The flexibility of Q# allows users to approach quantum systems from any such level of abstraction, and in this tutorial we dive into the qubits themselves.

+> [!NOTE]
-This low-level view of quantum information processing is often desribed in terms of ["quantum circuits"](xref:microsoft.quantum.concepts.circuits) as it simply corresponds to the sequential application of gates to specific qubits of a system.
+> This low-level view of quantum information processing is often desribed in terms of "[quantum circuits](xref:microsoft.quantum.concepts.circuits)," which represent the sequential application of gates to specific qubits of a system.

 Specifically, we take a look under the hood of the [quantum Fourier transform](https://en.wikipedia.org/wiki/Quantum_Fourier_transform), a subroutine that is integral to many larger quantum algorithms.